nxt3d/ensips/ensips/dataURL.md

 Format: `uvarint(codec2) + <ABI encoded 'hook' function calldata as bytes>`

 ## Web Gateway Resolution (e.g. eth.limo)

-**URI:**

-* The HTTP response MUST be a `307` Temporary Redirect.

-* The response `Location` MUST be `$URI` e.g. https://domain.com/a/b.c?d=e.

-A reasonable limit may be placed by clients on the number of characters in the URI, but at least 256 bytes of UTF-8 characters should be supported.

-**Data URL:**

 * The HTTP response MUST be a `200` OK.